 So how do we trust that God is who He says He is when tragedy hits?
 When we look at our life circumstances and ask, “How can any good come out of this?
 When the way our life is turning out isn’t what we’d hoped for, planned for, worked so hard for?
 Sometimes the hand we’re dealt in life makes it hard to trust that God is all those wonderful things He says He is…loving, compassionate, our rescuer, our comforter, our protector.

 So, where does that leave us?
 What should we do once we have identified an area or areas where we are dealing with distrust (unbelief) toward God?
 If you have been struggling with depression, I want to invite you to take the following self-assessment.
 While asking the Lord to guide us in identifying any areas of distrust is by far the best option, this assessment may be helpful in learning how to recognize trust issues.
-The goal in this assessment is to identify distrust in the HEART, not just our minds.
+The goal in this assessment is to identify areas where we may have become double-minded.
+Areas where we may be holding onto two opposing views of God at the same time.
+That He is trustworthy and that He isn’t.
 If you feel a little angst rise up at some of the questions, you may have hit on something.
 Circle any areas where you may find it difficult to trust God:

 - God is BOTH loving and strong (Psalm 62:11-12)

 - God will never abandon me (Joshua 1:9, Hebrews 13:5-6)

 - God will help me when I need it (Psalm 46:1, Isaiah 41:10)